The Way Era (1880-1936)

 Arthur Edward Gregory Way (1850-1919) purchased the house in January 1880 for £2,611.50, around £172,000 today.
 Thornley retained a “farm rent” of £30 per year, which he subsequently sold on.
 It is safe to assume Way and his brother Claude Greville Way were the first occupants of the house.

-The Way family has an illustrious history going back many centuries, with the first recorded Way having been yeoman of the guard to Henry VIII.
+The Way family has an intriguing history going back many centuries, with the first recorded Way having been yeoman of the guard to Henry VIII.
 Arthur Edward Gregory Way was the son of Arthur Edwin Way (1813-1870), the MP for Bath (1859-1865) and the steward (a form of household and business manager) at the Ashton Court Estate 1851-57.
 A local historian, Dr Michael Marston, says that Arthur Edwin Way was a successful steward who did much to improve the fortunes of the estate in the Mid-Victorian period.
 It was also Arthur senior who had overseen the original plans for developing Leigh Woods into a town in its own right back in 1864 and was appointed the guardian of Greville Smyth and held his funds in trust when he inherited the estate at the age of just 16.

 Arthur E G Ways’s great grandfather was MP for Bridport and great great grandfather a director at the doomed South Sea Company.
 The many branches of the family tree shoot off in interesting directions which are not worth going into detail here.
 There is a 1913 book “A History of the Way Family” for anyone who wants to delve into this further.